-One of the more well known Icelandic ghost stories that are told over the cold and desolate island, is the Haunted hut in the middle of nowhere.
+One of the more well known Icelandic ghost stories that are told over the cold and desolate island, is the haunted hut in the middle of nowhere.
+Here the ghost of a lady in gray is haunting the place.
 This is the story of Hvítárnes hut, one of the most haunted places in Iceland.

 South on the Island of Iceland a small hut is placed on a field in the middle of nowhere.
-From it you can look in every direction, nature, beautiful nature, lonesome nature.
+From it you can look far into the distance in every direction, nature, beautiful nature, lonesome nature that in the winter turns pitch black.
 And the legends surrounding the Hvítárnes hut, is of the paranormal sort.

-To the north, Iceland’s second largest glacier, Langjökull, towers over the horizon, always reminding the passing summer there is a cold winter after it.
-In the winter, storms can havock the highlands for days, making the area harsh in the winter, and green in the summer.
+To the north towers Iceland’s second largest glacier, Langjökull over the horizon, always reminding the passing summer there is a cold winter after it that will take over the landscape.
+In the winter, storms can havock the highlands for days, making the area harsh in the winter, and green in the brief summer.

 The Most Haunted Place in Iceland

 Today it’s those fond of nature and solitude that are drawn to this place, to Hvítárnes hut.
 The hut has two floors and room to 30 persons in bunk beds.
 The kitchen is narrow, but has running cold water and a gas oven and the toilet is outside.
 In other words, the Hvítárnes hut is a place for people seeking something simpler.
 Although, perhaps the rumours and legends of ghosts are not really a part of that simple life.

 Hvítárnes hut is said to be one of the most haunted places in Iceland, and that is saying something for a country so steeped in the supernatural ways and legends.
 Since Hvítárnes hut was built, the hut has had complaints about something lurking, howling as the winter storms outside, although no one can really pinpoint exactly where or from who the howling is coming from.